DamienCassou/shell-switcher/README.md

 # Installation

+## With Emacs' packaging system

+Make sure you have [marmalade repository](http://marmalade-repo.org/) ready to use and type `M-x package-install shell-switcher`.

+## Manually

-Just download from
+Download shell-switcher from
 [github](https://github.com/DamienCassou/shell-switcher
-"shell-switcher project page") and add to your `load-path`.
+"shell-switcher project page") and add it to your `load-path`.
 Then, add the following to your init file:

     (require 'shell-switcher)

+# Configuration

 You have to customize `shell-switcher-new-shell-function` if eshell is not your shell of choice.